Accelerating System-Level Debug Using Rule Learning and Subgroup Discovery Techniques: Feature Engineering

 \section{Feature Engineering}

-As a preprocessing step of the trace logs, from each test in the regression suite, thanks to the trace properties described in Section~\ref{S.events}, we can extract sequences of event occurrences related to each instance of the flow of interest, and associate a pass/fail label to each instance.
-Each such instance of the flow will correspond to a row (a sample) in the dataset that we build as input to ML algorithms.
+As a preprocessing step of the trace logs, for each test in the regression suite and each instance of the flow of interest in it, we extract the corresponding trace fragment (and will treat it as an independent, full input trace), and associate a pass/fail label to that instance, as described in Section~\ref{S.events}.
+Each such instance of the flow and the corresponding trace fragment define a row (a sample) in the dataset that we build as input to ML algorithms.

 For each event $e$, not necessarily a flow-event, we generate two features: \begin{itemize} \item A binary $1/0$ feature $\occ{e}$ indicating whether event $e$ occurs along the execution of that flow instance. \item An integer feature $\cnt{e}$ continuing the number of occurrences of event $e$ in the flow instance. \end{itemize}